aldermann/Melopy3/README.md

 http://jdan.github.io/Melopy

-A python library for playing with sound.<br />
+A python library for playing with sound.
-*by [Jordan Scales](http://jordanscales.com) and friends*
+*by [Jordan Scales](http://jordanscales.com) and friends* *made compatible to python3 by aldermann*
 ### Install it

 You may need to use `sudo` for this to work.